15 Days

 Meal plan: B L D

-Driving: 250 km, 6 to 7 hours
+Driving: 180 km, 6 to 8 hours

-Today we explore the park and its fossil sites.
-Today’s full day excursion takes us, past the petrified forest to the museum and after lunch stop, the skeletons of an ancient elephant, a giant tortoise and an ancient fish eating crocodile.
 Besides our packed lunch, we must ensure we carry enough drinking water along.
 Temperatures here rise well above 30 degrees Celsius.
 The Leaky Family christened the area “Cradle of Mankind”.
 Here some of the oldest human fossils dated back to 1.5 to 1.8 million years were found.
-In the late afternoon, we return to Alia Bay and take a stroll along the lake shores in the evening.

 Meal plan: B L D

-Driving: 100 km, 4 hours
+Driving: 100 km, 4-5 hours

 Activities: visits to fossil sites, petrified forest and Sibloi Museum.

-Accommodation: Buska or Turmi Lodge
+Accommodation: Buska Lodge

 Meal plan: B L D

-Driving: 200 km, 7 to 8 hours with border formalities
+Driving: 150 km, 5 to 6 hours with border formalities

 Meal plan: B L D